chebbi603/ui-gen-backend/docs/nest-api.md

   - **Notes**:
     - Pain points are returned as `{ title, description, elementId?, page?, severity }`.
     - Improvements are returned as `{ title, description, elementId?, page?, priority }`.
+    - Prompt strengthened for quality:
+      - When events exist (`eventCount > 0`), return at least one pain point and one improvement (never empty arrays).
+      - Deduplicate by `(elementId + page + event type)` and ground all insights strictly in provided events (no invented IDs).
+      - Severity mapping guidelines: rage-click/error/form-abandonment = `high`; long-dwell = `medium`; others default to `medium`.
+      - Items are concise and actionable: short titles and one-sentence descriptions.
     - Invalid LLM output (missing `painPoints` or `improvements` arrays) yields `400 Bad Request`.
     - Model selection uses `llm.gemini.model` from configuration (`GEMINI_MODEL`), defaulting to `gemini-2.5-flash`.
     - Only `userId` is accepted in requests.